Estimating the Effect of Central Bank Independence on Inflation Using Longitudinal Targeted Maximum Likelihood Estimation: Data Analysis: Estimating the Effect of Central Bank Independence on Inflation

 For strategies i)-iii), we use the following learning and screening algorithms: \begin{enumerate}[a)] \item \textbf{Screening algorithms:} Used only for estimation approach ii) because of the large covariate set compared to the sample size; we used the elastic net \citep{elasticNet}, the random forest \citep{randomForest}, Cramer's V (with either 4 or 8 variables selected at a maximum) and the Pearson correlation coefficient.
 The screening algorithms were chosen such that at least a subset of them could handle both categorical and quasi-continuous variables well. \item \textbf{Learning algorithms:} The 11 learning algorithms mentioned above are the same for estimation strategies i) and iii). i) and iii) were thus estimated with 11 algorithms each.
-In contrast, strategy ii) benefited from the 5 screening algorithms mentioned in a), and we thus omitted generalized boosted regression modeling from the learner set.
-In addition, learning algorithms that are applicable in the $p>n$ case were added without prior screening to the 50 ($=5 \times 10$) algorithms.
+In contrast, strategy ii) additionally benefited from the 5 screening algorithms mentioned in a) where each screening algorithms was run prior to each learning algorithm.
+We omitted generalized boosted regression modeling from the learner set such that $50 = 5 \times (11 - 1)$ algorithms (i.e. $\{\text{Screener},\text{Learner}\}$ tuples) emerged.
+In addition, learning algorithms that are applicable in the $p>n$ case were added without prior screening to the 50 tuples.
 As a result, when Breimans’ random forest and single-hidden-layer neural networks were added without screening, 52 algorithms could be used for strategy ii); see also Figure \ref{fig:WeightsScreenLearn} in the Appendix. \end{enumerate}